Australian shares post biggest falls in seven months; NZ down

 (Updates to close)

-June 30 Australian shares fell sharply on Friday, recording their biggest percentage fall since November 2016, following Wall Street's slump overnight.
+June 30 (Reuters) - Australian shares fell sharply on Friday, recording their biggest percentage fall since November 2016, following Wall Street's slump overnight.

 It was the Australian market's first quarterly loss in five quarters after a broad based sell-off.